tundish/blathnaid/app/tale.rst

 Errand
 ------

 "I do have an errand for you", says the Blacksmith.
 "There is a message to deliver.
-It will be some days travel."
+It will be some days travelling."

 Packing
 -------